loopbackio/loopback-next/docs/site/tutorials/core/3-context-in-action.md

 [Components](../../Component.md) can be considered as a collection of binding added to the context.
-For example, for an authentication component, an authentication stategy and an authentication action can be added to the component.
+For example, for an authentication component, an authentication strategy and an authentication action can be added to the component.

 See the